SpongePowered/SpongeDocs/source/plugin/advanced/debugging.rst

 * You cannot remove classes.

-    * You cannot modify a class' type, extentions or implementations.
+    * You cannot modify a class' type, extensions or implementations.
 Nor can you add an additional import.
     * You can add classes.
 However, once it's been built and hotswapped, the class follows the above rules.

 Go ahead and make a change to an existing method.
 Make sure that this is something you can trigger from within the